ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-operations.md

 # Operations management
 {: #fss-operations}

-The IBM Cloud for VMware Regulated Workloads is delivered as a clean environment.
+IBM Cloud for VMware® Regulated Workloads is delivered as a clean environment.
 Extensive work was performed to identify and remediate common errors and warnings that are often found in a typical vSphere deployment.
 IBM and VMware best practices that are combined with standard and customized templates for vRealize Operations ensure that every IBM Cloud for VMware Regulated Workloads is deployed in the cleanest possible condition, ready for onboarding.
 Caveonix RiskForesight is used to scan the environment for compliance with industry and government standards such as NIST, PCI, and more.
 RiskForesight is continually monitoring the IBM Cloud for VMware Regulated Workloads for adherence to compliance standards.
-RiskForesight can provide on-demand compliance posture reporting and at-a-glance compliance status.
+RiskForesight provides on-demand compliance posture reporting and at-a-glance compliance status.
-The operational tools support the ISV in compliance with current standards and assist them in rapidly responding to a changing compliance landscape.
+The operational tools support the SaaS provider in compliance with current standards and assist them in rapidly responding to a changing compliance landscape.

 ![IBM Cloud for VMware Regulated Workloads operational tools overview](../../images/fss-opstools.svg "IBM Cloud for VMware Regulated Workloads operational tools overview"){: caption="Figure 1.
 IBM Cloud for VMware Regulated Workloads operational tools overview" caption-side="bottom"}

 ## Management cluster
 {: #fss-operations-management}

 All operational tools are deployed into the management cluster.
 The IBM Cloud for VMware Regulated Workloads depends upon multiple layers of tools to deliver comprehensive insight into the operation, security, and compliance of all layers of the platform.
-ISVs consuming the IBM Cloud for VMware Regulated Workloads can elect to extend the use of the operational tools to monitor the VMs supporting their applications.
+SaaS providers that use IBM Cloud for VMware Regulated Workloads can extend the use of the operational tools to monitor the VMs supporting their applications.

 ### Caveonix RiskForesight
 {: #fss-operations-management-riskforesight}